Tips for Recording Telephone Interviews

 5.What recording device should I use?

 Have you got your recording device at hand?
 There are a huge variety of dictation recording devices on the market, and we would recommend you look for a device which is at a minimum at the quality of the Olympus WS series, anything below that (such as the VN series) lacks the functionality and recording quality and is impractical for transcription purposes.
-Consider the Olympus DM-3 digital recorder or the Philips DVT-7000 bundle, which combines a small digital voice recorder with a small and unobtrusive boundary layer microphone, all available at a really affordable price and providing great audio capture.
+Consider the Olympus or Philips digital recorders or Olympus or Philips recording small groups bundles, which combine a small digital voice recorder with small and unobtrusive boundary layer microphone/s, all available at a really affordable price and providing great audio capture.

 Make sure you have back-up batteries on hand if your device doesn’t have USB or other charging capacities.
 There’s nothing worse than losing valuable audio simply because the recording device lost power.